boris-s/y_petri/README.md

 ## Advanced usage

 A Petri net is mostly used as a wiring diagram of some real-world system.
-Such Petri net can then be used to generate (implicitly or explicitly) a more specific simulation of that real-world system.
-This is represented by `YPetri::Simulation` class.
-If a Petri net with only _timed_ transitions is considered, it can then be used to generate (implicitly or explicitly) a system of ordinary differential equations (ODE).
-A Simulation class instance generated from such Petri net can then be used to eg. solve the initial value problem by numeric integration of the ODE system using one of the available numerical methods:
+Such Petri net can then be used to generate its simulation -- represented by `YPetri::Simulation` class.
+A Petri net consisting of only _timed_ transitions can be used to generate (implicitly or explicitly) a system of ordinary differential equations (ODE).
+A simulation generated from such Petri net can then be used to solve (eg.) the initial value problem by numeric methods:
 ```ruby
   # Start a fresh irb session!
   require 'y_petri'